d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

     then the label of the object you want removed.
   • You can also modify the drawing by changing the object definition (i.e.  elisp).
-For that press `d' to open the definition in a side-window, then press `q' to hide (deactivate the) transient (keymap).
+For that press `d' to open the definition in a side-window, then press `.' to hide (deactivate the) hydra (keymap).
 Now modify the code and press `C-c C=c', to load it and update the `\*sketch\*' buffer.

-5 Bugs
+6 Bugs
 ══════

   Currently when undoing all (drawing of) objects, sketch-mode gets